subquery/documentation/docs/quickstart/quickstart_chains/arbitrum.md

 The above code indicates that you will be running a `handleDividendBatch` mapping function whenever there is a `ClaimDividendBatch` log on any transaction from the [WINR contract](https://arbiscan.io/address/0xddaecf4b02a3e45b96fc2d7339c997e072b0d034#code).

-Check out our [Manifest File](../../build/manifest/arbitrum.md) documentation to get more information about the Project Manifest (`project.ts`) file.

 <!-- @include: ../snippets/arbitrum-manifest-note.md -->

 <!-- @include: ../snippets/schema-intro-level2.md -->